 Judges have a lot of leeway when it comes to determining a punishment for spouses who hide assets.
 It may be that if you can compellingly prove that your spouse hid assets, the judge will simply order your spouse to give your half of the value of those assets to you.
 This is what you would have gotten if the assets had been known during the time of the divorce.
 Of course, some judges like to add a little sting to their rulings against shady spouses.

-A judge can make your husband hand over the entire value of the hidden assets to you as a punishment, such as what happened in the case of the woman who hid her lottery winnings from her spouse.
+A judge can make your spouse hand over the entire value of the hidden assets to you as a punishment, such as what happened in the case of the woman who hid her lottery winnings from her spouse.
 If she had been upfront about her windfall, she would have only had to hand over half of it to her spouse.
 (One more reason why you should never, ever try to hide assets from your spouse during a divorce!)

 In the most serious cases, a spouse can even be arrested for hiding assets, though this is usually a last-resort scenario when an ex-spouse still refuses to pay up even after it’s been proven that he hid assets.